getify/Functional-Light-JS/ch8.md

 `fib(..)` calls itself recursively twice, which is typically referred to as binary recursion.
 We'll talk more about binary recursion later.

+We'll use `fib(..)` variously throughout this chapter to illustrate ideas around recursion, but one downside to this particular form is that there's an awful lot of duplicated work. `fib(n-1)` and `fib(n-2)` don't share any of their work with each other, but overlap with each other almost entirely, over the entire integer space down to `0`.

+We briefly touched on memoization in the "Performance Effects" section of Chapter 5.
+Here, memoization would allow the `fib(..)` of any given number to be computed only once, instead of being recomputed many times.
+We won't go further into that topic here, but that performance caveat is important to keep in mind with any algorithm, recursive or not.

 ### Mutual Recursion

 When a function calls itself, specifically, this is referred to as direct recursion.
 That's what we saw in the previous section with `foo(..)`, `isPrime(..)`, and `fib(..)`.
 Two or more functions can call each other in a recursive cycle, and this is referred to as mutual recursion.